-- ► Torque screws (item 1) to 5.1 Nm (45.1 lb-in). - Crimp terminals per manufacturer specifications with Panduit CT-1550 or equivalent. - Apply a thin, even coat of thermal compound (item 12) 0.1 mm thick to the bottom surface of the heater block (item 4) when installing it on the heater plate assembly - Service technicians will be required to install the input power. - Refer to the dashed lines in the wiring diagram for field technicians installation requirements and the solid lines for the factory installed components.
+- ► Torque screws (item 1) to 5.1 Nm (45.1 lb-in). - Crimp terminals per manufacturer specifications with Panduit CT-1550 or equivalent. - Apply a thin, even coat of thermal compound (item 12) 0.1 mm thick to the bottom surface of the heater block (item 4) when installing it on the heater plate assembly. - Service technicians are required to install the input power. - Refer to the dashed lines in the wiring diagram for field technicians installation requirements.
+The solid lines are for the factory-installed components.